The Harmful Effects of Black Mold

 Make sure you use windows to ventilate hot air when bathing or showering, and ensure that your extractor fan is working if your bathroom has no window.
 In other areas, an air purifier or dehumidifier can help keep the indoor air clean and free of moisture.

-Since a lot of black mold growth can be caused by unseen structural problems, it’s worth considering a tool such as Flo to help you detect leaks around the home.
+Since a lot of black mold growth can be caused by unseen structural problems, it’s worth considering a tool such as Flo by Moen to help you detect leaks around the home.
 It can help track and report water usage, so leaks can be quickly identified and dealt with before the mold has a chance to grow and spread.